Global-Inequality-Project/global_inequality_charts/README.md

 ## Adding new charts

-You can a new chart to the plugin as follows:
+You can add a new chart to the plugin as follows:

 - Create a new folder in `charts` with the name of the `[chartID]`
 - In the folder, create the following files:
    - `[chartID].json` -> contains the chart settings
    - `[chartID].js` -> contains the chart render function
-   - `[chartID].txt` -> Information on data sources
+   - `[chartID]_sources.txt` -> Information on data sources
    - `[chartID].css` -> optional: contains custom css for the graph
    - `[chartID].png` -> optional: image that is used when the chart is shared (1200×630 px)
    - `LICENSE` -> optional: custom license information regarding the chart and used data